navikt/dinesykmeldte-backend/README.md

 #### Compile and package application
 To build locally and run the integration tests you can simply run `./gradlew shadowJar` or  on windows `gradlew.bat shadowJar`

-#### Creating a docker image
-Creating a docker image should be as simple as `docker build -t dinesykmeldte-backend .`

-#### Running a docker image
-`docker run --rm -it -p 8080:8080 dinesykmeldte-backend`

 ### Upgrading the gradle wrapper